Monkey Business (Black Eyed Peas album): Singles

 In July 2005, it was announced that "Like That" would be released simultaneously with "Don't Lie" as the dual second single from Monkey Business; however, only "Don't Lie" was released.
 "Like That" ended up being released as a promotional single on 12-inch vinyl in late 2005.
 Its accompanying music video was directed by Syndrome and Nabil Elderkin, and was released on December 13.
-While it was never released as an official single, it was included on the Black Eyed Peas' extended play (EP) Renegotiations: The Remixes (2006), with its music video being an iTunes Store bonus track.
+While it was never released as an official single, it was included on Black Eyed Peas' extended play (EP) Renegotiations: The Remixes (2006), with its music video being an iTunes Store bonus track.
 "Dum Diddly", whose Noizetrip Remix was a B-side to "Pump It", was released as a promotional single in France in 2006.
 Grammy Award-nominated "Gone Going" began receiving contemporary hit radio airplay in March 2006, which allowed it to peak at number 37 on the US Mainstream Top 40 despite not being released as a single.
 In 2006, Patricio Ginelsa directed music videos for two other non-single tracks-"Union" and "Bebot".
 The latter was filmed in the Philippines in July and was independently funded by the group members.
 Showcasing the Filipino culture, it features prominent Filipino-American artists and performers, including American Idols third season third-place finalist Jasmine Trias.